 ACCESS TO EDUCATION;OPPORTUNITY TO SERVE

 The Bonner Scholars Program provides students who are interested in community service with the financial support needed to attend college and continue to be involved in the community.
 The Bonner Scholarship is available to students who have a passion for community work and social justice.
 In addition to service experience, most students must demonstrate financial need as evidenced by the Free Application for Federal Student Aid (FAFSA) to be selected for the program.
 Bonner Scholars participate in service, leadership development and meetings/trainings for approximately 10 hours a week.
-The second priority deadline for Bonner applications and references to be submitted is Wednesday, March 21.
+Applications are being accepted for Fall 2018.

 - Complete 140 hours of combined service, training, meetings, and class sessions per semester

 - Attend regularly scheduled required Bonner meetings